kahanib/kahanib.github.io/_posts/2022-02-10-simple-algorithmic-trading.md

 Will run test on all the three time frames seperatly and analyse the result.

 Another parmeter our trading bot need is the moving averags (fast and slow).
 The same logic applies here, bigger moving average mean less sensativity to price movment; our bot will be slower to react, but will have less noise.
 Lets try two different sets, one with fast=25, slow=50 and another with fast=250, slow=500.
-Again the possabilits (of numbers combinations) are endless, so I will just pick tow and see how its going.
+Again the possabilits (numbers of combinations) are endless, so I will just pick tow and see how its going.

+### What next
+I will deply the bot to the cloud and let it run live for maybe a week.
+Than, I will write another blog with the result, see if there are any improvemnts to make and run it again.
+Once I have some time I am planing to build a dashbord for anyone to see the result live.